-LO 5: Demonstrate the skills and recognize the benefits of working collaboratively

-Descriptor: Students are able to identify, demonstrate and critically discuss the benefits and challenges of collaboration gained through CAS experiences.
+Learning Outcome 5: Demonstrate the skills and recognize the benefits of working collaboratively Descriptor: Students can identify, demonstrate and critically discuss the benefits and challenges of collaboration gained through CAS experiences.

-LO 6: Demonstrate engagement with issues of global significance
+Learning Outcome 6: Demonstrate engagement with issues of global significance.

-Descriptor: Students are able to identify and demonstrate their understanding of global issues, make responsible decisions, and take appropriate action in response to the issue locally, nationally or internationally.
+Descriptor: Students can identify and demonstrate their understanding of global issues, make responsible decisions, and take appropriate action in response to the issue locally, nationally or internationally.

-LO 7: Recognize and consider the ethics of choices and actions
+Learning Outcome 7: Recognize and consider the ethics of choices and actions.